mongodb/docs/source/applications/aggregation.rst

 :term:`database command`.
 Always call :func:`aggregate` on a collection object, which will determine the documents that contribute to the beginning of the aggregation :term:`pipeline`.
-The arguments to the :func:`aggregate` function specify a sequence of :ref:`pipeline operators <aggregation-pipeline-operator-reference>`, where each :ref:`pipeline operator <aggregation-pipeline-operator-reference>` may have a number of operands.
+The arguments to the :func:`aggregate` function specifies a sequence of :ref:`pipeline operators <aggregation-pipeline-operator-reference>`, where each :ref:`pipeline operator <aggregation-pipeline-operator-reference>` may have a number of operands.